 Well cleaning, or "well regeneration", as it's also referred to, is a state-of-the-art method to improve water quality and quantity in aging wells.
 Over the years, depending on your aquifer, water wells build up with iron, manganese, hardness, and sediment, among other things.
 Many people install water filtration inside their home which does help, but the most efficient way to reduce these water quality issues is to clean your well.
 Over the last 15 years we have developed proven methods to address well cleaning.
 We use EPA approved chemistry and a brushing technique to literally brush your well clean of build up.
 Not only will this technique improve your water quality but it will also improve the yield of your well.
-Feel free to contact us for a free consultation.
+Feel free to contact us for a consultation.
 We also have references on hand.

 Well Decommissioning and Abandonment

 Well decommissioning is a simple process.
 When you have a water well that is no longer used or no longer capable of being used, it must be decommissioned by a licensed well driller.
 This process is in the best interest of the property owner.
 A well that is not being used or is damaged can cause harm to other nearby wells that are being used for potable water.
 Contact us and we can go through the decommissioning process with you.

 Domestic wells should be chlorinated once every two years.
 This will kill any harmful bacteria in the well that can enter your home through your plumbing.
 Harmful bacteria is real and many homeowners are unaware they are drinking or bathing in this bacteria.
 We also recommend getting your water tested every two years for bacteria.